LouiValley/AI-Challenge-RTVC/README.md

 Annaconda Python 3.6.6 + Tensorflow-gpu 1.11 + CUDA 9 + Cudnn 9.0

-1.Split all the videos into train/test folders
+Summarize the videos, their class, train/test status and frame count in a CSV we’ll reference throughout our training.

 compare to UCF-101 video files summary: